csyxwei/FFWM/README.md

 If you find our work useful in your research or publication, please cite:

     @InProceedings{wei2020ffwm,
-      author = {Wei, Yuxiang and Liu, Ming and Wang Haolin and Zhu, Ruifeng and Hu, Guosheng and Zuo, Wangmeng}, title = {Learning Flow-based Feature Warping For Face Frontalization with Illumination Inconsistent Supervision}, booktitle = {Proceedings of the European Conference on Computer Vision}, year = {2020}
+      author = {Wei, Yuxiang and Liu, Ming and Wang, Haolin and Zhu, Ruifeng and Hu, Guosheng and Zuo, Wangmeng}, title = {Learning Flow-based Feature Warping For Face Frontalization with Illumination Inconsistent Supervision}, booktitle = {Proceedings of the European Conference on Computer Vision}, year = {2020}